justincohler/SetSolver/README.md

 # SetSolver
-A Java solution and Runner to the logic card game "Set"
+A Java solution and Runner to the logic card game Set

 # How to Build
 1. Enter the project directory on the command line.